scverse/anndata/docs/fileformat-prose.md

 ## String arrays

 Arrays of strings are handled differently than numeric arrays since numpy doesn't really have a good way of representing arrays of unicode strings.
-`anndata` assumes strings are text like data, so are variable length.
+`anndata` assumes strings are text-like data, so uses a variable length encoding.

 ```python
 >>> dict(categorical["categories"].attrs)